aubreymoore/Scaevola-dieback/experimental.md

 2. The bark and ambrosia beetles of Kiribati, South Pacific (Col., Scolytidae and Platypodidae).
 RA Beaver - Entomologist’s Monthly Magazine, 1990.
 Ptilopodius tarawai sp. nov., is described from dead shoots of Scaevola.
 3. In Insects of Micronesia 18(1) there is one species of scolytid collected from Scaevola: Cryphalomorphus nubilus.

+# Termites

+## Description
+At least three termite species were collected from dead nanasu twigs.
+In addition to the common Coptotermes and Nasutitermes is a very small species (alate body length 4.4 mm).

+## Identification
+An iNaturalist observation record is available at: http://www.inaturalist.org/observations/6554162.

+## Images
+A Flickr album containing images is available at: